sparkfun/SparkFun_RTK_mosaic-X5/docs/hardware_overview.md

 		The LOG voltage level is set by the I/O voltage selection switch.

 	!!! tip
 		The LOG input is pulled up to VIO internally.
-Pull low to GND to start / stop logging.
+Pull low to GND to start or stop logging.

 	!!! tip
 		Internal resistors allow the `LOG` I/O terminal and ++"Log"++ button to be used simultaneously.
 It is OK to press the ++"Log"++ button while the `LOG` terminal is being driven high (VIO).